grantjamesjape/Grant_Jape_Portfolio/README.md

 ## Featured Projects

-I focus on **end-to-end use cases** that demonstrate the full data science lifecycle—from data acquisition to measurable business impact.
+I focused on **end-to-end use cases** that demonstrate the full data science lifecycle—from data acquisition to measurable business impact.
 Below are projects that showcase diverse skills: Modeling, Forecasting, and Visualization.

+---

 ### 1. Project Title: **[Customer Churn Prediction for Product Strategy]**